csllc/cs-ble-controller/README.md

 Watchers are characteristics (`statusN`) that are associated with a specific memory location on the connected device, e.g., the motor controller.

-Support for watchers varies by BLE dongle and firmware revision.
+Support for watchers varies by BLE dongle and software revision.
 Typically there are at least 5 watchers supporting read lengths of 0 to 4 contiguous bytes.
 When these memory locations change, the provided callback function is called with the new value of the memory.

 Some dongles also support a 'super-watcher', which is comprised of several single-byte members.
 When any of the watched memory locations change, the provided callback function is called with the address of the changed memory and the new value.